gafirst/match-uploader/README.md

    3. YouTube API setup:
       1. Scroll down to the bottom of the page to connect your YouTube channel. **Note:** This step can only be completed when the app is hosted on `localhost` or with a valid top-level domain due to Google OAuth2 app restrictions.
    4. YouTube playlist mappings: If you have playlists that you'd like match videos added to, follow the instructions in this section to set this up.
+   5. Video description template: While no warning appears for this, you should double-check that the default video description template fits your needs and adjust it as needed.

 ### Docker Compose setup in-depth